toorcn/asean-ai-summit-buildathon/backend/README.md

 2. **Doctors working (capacity)**

-   * NOTE: This is just a mockup, due to time constraints, we are unable to implement a number of doctors extraction from clock in system.
+   * NOTE: This is just a mockup, due to time constraints, we are unable to implement value of doctors extraction from clock in system.
    * Reuse `doctors_working` from MySQL if present, else RNG **1–20** for the day.
    * This models parallel service (multiple patients at once).